 There are some other techniques that we utilize to help address the objection to price which are a bit lengthy and involved to get into in this article.
 One approach uses a flyer that shows the comparison of what our firm offers compared to others.
 Another uses a special form that we have which not only protects us if they do decide not to move forward, but often times convinces prospective clients of the need to get their planning done and closes the engagement on the spot!

-Join us and nationally renowned estate planning attorney, Philip J. Kavesh – – who has over 35 years of experience in closing thousands of clients – – on Wednesday, February 17, 2016 at 9am Pacific Time (12pm Eastern Time) for a special presentation entitled “Advanced Initial Meeting Closing Tips”.
+Join us and nationally renowned estate planning attorney, Philip J. Kavesh – – who has over 38 years of experience in closing thousands of clients – – for a special 2-part presentation entitled, “Successful Initial Client Interview & Closing Tips”.

 Each of these products have been tested and proven to work in Phil’s law firm and are available for a reasonable one-time licensing fee.